 RTPI's World Town Planning Day

-Organise an event in your local neighbourhood, at your office, university, school etc. Invite some planners, residents, students, scholars and politicians to take part.
+Get in touch with your local RTPI Region or Nation to see what is going on, or organise an event in your local neighbourhood, at your office, university, school etc. Invite planners, residents and students to take part.